KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Kdenlive Clip Properties widget

-The Clip Properties widget displays the properties of the selected clip.
+The Clip Properties :term:`widget` displays the properties of the selected clip.
 You can change some of the properties.

 .. rst-class:: clear-both

+.. _view-compositions:

 Compositions
 ------------

-Switches the Compositions widget on or off.
+Switches the Compositions :term:`widget` on or off.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_compositions.webp
    :align:  left